loonglade/Pigeon-Peck/README.md

 #### Warning

-This code has only been tested on Python 3.9.
+This code has been tested on Python 3.9 and 3.12.

 #### <img src="https://www.file-extensions.org/imgs/app-icon/128/10409/bitcoin-core-icon.png" width="20" height="20"> Donations </img>